Itombwe Nightjar

 Lobéké Faunal Reserve, Cameroon (December 1997, January 1998)

-If this mysterious species is indeed the Itombue Nightjar, these encounters suggest that this species has a much wider range than previously thought that encompasses the border of three African countries including the Democratic Republic of the Congo (especially the regions of Itombue, Kinshasa, and Brazzaville), Gabon, and Cameroon (Butchart, 2007).
+If this mysterious species is indeed the Itombwe Nightjar, these encounters suggest that this species has a much wider range than previously thought that encompasses the border of three African countries including the Democratic Republic of the Congo (especially the regions of Itombwe, Kinshasa, and Brazzaville), Gabon, and Cameroon (Butchart, 2007).

 The M'Passa Encounter (April-May 1985)